Code-Institute-Submissions/CI_MS2/README.md

 **First Visitor Goals**

-* First time visitors want to understand what the service offers, as well as where and when.
+* First time visitors want to understand what the service offers.
-* First time visitors want to easily find the information they need, such as restaurant locations.
+* First time visitors want to be able to easily navigate the site and find the information they need.
 * First time visitors want to know what the quality of the service is like.

 **Returning Visitor Goals**

 * Returning visitors want to check the current menu.
-* Returning visitors want to check information such as opening times and telephone numbers.
+* Returning visitors want to make reservations and leave feedback or host an event.
-* Returning visitors want to make reservations and leave feedback.
+* Returning visitors want to check information pertaining to specific locations of the franchise.

 ** **